qts8n/human-seg-mediapipe/README.md

 python main.py
 ```

-The script should automatically determine you default
+The script should automatically determine your default
 camera and connect to it.

 The script will automaticall use your Nvidia GPU